Dana Guzmán: Career

-In 2024 at the age of 21, taking advantage of the holidays, Guzmán registers for two ITF tournaments in Arequipa where he has good results, earning 24 points in the ITF Ranking, in addition to winning his first professional tournament in doubles with the French Tiantsoa Sarah Rakotomanga Rajaonah defeating the couple Gabriella Price / A. Herrero Linana by 3-6, 6-4 and 10-6.
+In 2024, at the age of 21, taking advantage of the holidays, Guzmán registered for two ITF tournaments in Arequipa where she had good results, earning 24 points in the ITF ranking and winning her first professional tournament in doubles with the French Tiantsoa Sarah Rakotomanga Rajaonah, defeating the duo of Gabriella Price and Alicia Herrero Liñana by 3-6, 6-4 and 10-6 at the final.

-Guzmán is currently studying at university, but from time to time he enters a professional tournament in the United States.
+Guzmán is currently studying at university, but from time to time enters professional tournaments in the United States.